How to Study for the MPRE: What & When of Effective MPRE Prep

 • Time to prepare.
 Start looking at the materials at least a month in advance to gauge how much time you need to study 200-400 questions.
 That includes the important part—reviewing the answer explanations.
 Give yourself 20-35 hours for the preparation.

-If you’re gearing up for the bar exam, I have plenty of resources for it here at Make This Your Last Time.
+If you’re still gearing up for the bar exam, I have plenty of resources for it here at Make This Your Last Time.

 Share This